7 May, 2021

 What The Ladybird Heard!

-This week in Nursery, our activities were inspired by “What the Ladybird Heard” by one of our favourite authors, Julia Donaldson.
+This week in Pre-School, our activities were inspired by “What the Ladybird Heard” by one of our favourite authors, Julia Donaldson.

 I wonder which book will inspire us next week?
 Do you know any good books about mini-beasts?